Marina Kuroki

 Marina Kuroki (黒木 マリナ, Kuroki Marina) is a Japanese actress, singer and model best known for her appearances in the Sailor Moon musicals series.

 Career

 She starred in the Sailor Moon musicals as the lead role of Usagi Tsukino at the age of 12 and finished her Sailor Moon career at 16 in 2005.
-She also figured in other musicals, such as Rock 'n Jam musicals.
+She also appears in other musicals, such as Rock 'n Jam musicals.
 She has published photobooks, DVDs and CDs (mostly from the Sailor Moon musicals).

-She recently moved to J-Pop and sang songs used in various anime Series.
+She moved to J-Pop and sang songs used in various anime Series.
 One of notable ones is in the Anime Onegai My Melody ~Kuru Kuru Shuffle!~.

 Personal life

 Kuroki was born in Tokyo, Japan.